Banega's Europa League heroics show he could have been a great - he just didn't want to be | Goal.com

 The player has indeed proved an enigma to countless coaches over the last decade, for both club and country, combining moments of inspirational creative ability on the pitch with long spells of ineffectiveness, drifting in and out of matches almost on a whim.

 The 2018 World Cup was a prime example of his infuriating inconsistency.
-Confined to the bench by Jorge Sampaoli for both Argentina's opening group matches, Banega finally received his opportunity in the make or break final match against Nigeria and responded with a sensational pass to assist Lionel Messi's opening goal.
+Confined to the bench by Jorge Sampaoli for both Argentina's opening group matches, Banega finally received his opportunity in the make-or-break match against Nigeria and responded with a sensational pass to assist Lionel Messi's opening goal.

 That display kept him in the first XI to take on France, where he had little impact as the Albiceleste fell 4-3 and were sent on the plane back home to Buenos Aires.